rhilconsultants/3Scale/README.md

 Before we begin we should go over the prerequisites at [prerequisites page](prerequisites.md)

-The workShop will be divided into the following Exercises
+The Workshop is divided into the following Exercises

 1. [Getting Familiar with APIs](Ex-1/Exercise-1.md)
 2. [Getting Started with 3Scale](Ex-2/Exercise-2.md)